Cardiff University On-Line Application Form

 *The four sub scores (or skill areas) are reading, writing, speaking and listening

-Where an applicant does not hold one of the recognised English language qualifications listed above the applicant must be able to demonstrate the required level of English language competence by means of clear and unambiguous evidence, supported by documentation and which meets the demands of the taught Programme or programme of research.
+Where an applicant does not hold one of the recognised English language qualifications listed above the applicant must be able to demonstrate the required level of English language competence by means of clear and unambiguous evidence, supported by documentation and which meets the demands of the programme.
 This evidence may take the form of one or more of the following:

-.1 An alternative English language qualification at an equivalent level to those specified above at paragraph 3.1 which tests reading, writing, speaking and listening competence;
+.1 An alternative English language qualification at an equivalent level to those specified above at paragraph 3.1 which tests reading, writing, speaking and listening competence (please note, Cardiff University no longer accepts the TOEFL iBT as a secure English language test);

 .2 Other qualifications pursued through the medium of English which can be demonstrated to be at an equivalent or higher level to those detailed in paragraph 3.1 and which are accepted by the University in lieu of the English language qualifications;

-.3 Evidence from a person (not related) who can comment in detail and with authority about the applicant’s English language competence, encompassing reading, writing, speaking and listening skills, gained through professional employment or in another skilled capacity.
+.3 Evidence from a current employer who can comment in detail and with authority about the applicant’s English language competence, encompassing reading, writing, speaking and listening skills, gained through professional employment or in another skilled capacity.

 Please choose one of the options available from the drop down menu to demonstrate your English language competency.
 You must submit copies of certificate(s) as proof that you have obtained the necessary qualification.